County Council elections

 County Council By-Election, Old Hastings and Tressell Division

-The By-Election was held on Thursday 9 July 2015.
+The By-Election was held on 9 July 2015.
+The successful candidate was Tania Charman (LAB)

 Pre-election period guidance